Saurabhkure/StratifyAI-/Demo/README.md

-# 🧠 StratifyAI – Signal Extraction Automation Workflow
+# 🧠 Access StratifyAI – Signal Extraction Automation Workflow

 ## 📘 Overview
 The **StratifyAI Automation Workflow** is an AI-powered system that merges **real-time stock market data** and **financial news** to generate, validate, and explain trading signals.